Emma-Gairin/RadarOmics/README.md

 ## Installation

-You can install the development version directly from GitHub:
+You can install the development version directly from GitHub.

 ```r
 # Install remotes if not already installed